 I kept looking and looking at it trying to decide just what I wanted to use it for.
-I was pretty sure I was going to be moulding something in it but I wanted to find just the right thing.
+I was pretty sure I was going to be molding something in it but I wanted to find just the right thing.
 Then it hit me.
 Sidewalk chalk!

-How to make it:
+How to make sidewalk chalk:

-2 parts plaster of paris
+2 parts plaster of Paris

-a little less than 1 part water
+a little less than 1 part of water

-Mix it up and pour it into your moulds.
-Moulds can vary but obviously here I used the ice cube tray I received in my stashbusting package from Dollar Store Crafts.
+Mix it up and pour it into your molds.
+Molds can vary but obviously, here I used the ice cube tray mentioned above.
 It was the perfect size and shape for making some sidewalk chalk.
-I lined the tray sections with waxed paper to be sure that the plaster would release from the mould easily.
+I lined the tray sections with waxed paper to be sure that the plaster would release from the mold easily.